Green Dog Program Frequently Asked Questions

-Q. How do I get more information or make suggestions about the program?
+- How do I find out more information or make suggestions about the program?

 The Park and Recreation Commission, Parks and Open Space Division, and Recreation Department all welcome your questions and comments.
 Please check the Green Dog Program webpage for further information and updates or contact us at 617-879-5650 or via email.